Summary

+A Balancing Fact.
 What is the measure of death?
 The physically animated can be as dead as Johnny come lately mentally and spiritually.
-The death of the heart and the soul is far more agonizing than the complete absence of conscious awareness and physical vitality.
-This being the case, what should the lifeless of mind and spirit fear concerning their physical demise.
+The death of the heart is far more agonizing than the total absence of conscious awareness.
+The soul’s demise is also more painful than losing physical vitality.
+This being the case, what should the lifeless of mind and spirit fear about their physical demise.

-It is true that total oblivion is a fearful concept to ponder until we that are top-side are thoughtful that collapse formed our conception and that we wallow in fleetingness.
-The brief is short, and the short is even briefer for those of us that are least in mind and spirit.
+Total oblivion is a fearful concept.
+We ponder it until we, who are top-side, realize that collapse formed our conception.
+We also understand that we wallow in fleetingness.
+The brief is short.
+It becomes even briefer for those of us who are least in mind and spirit.
 The tiniest drop makes the biggest splash and the pigeon chokes the mule.
 Who is to say which emptiness is greater, the light or the shadow that produces the light.

 In a day that came and in a moment that went nothing happened.
 The mind is in shut-down mode, and the eyes are open.
 Tiny unseen bugs are biting the heck out of me and driving me insane.
 The smallest of the spiders are the ones that will send you to the coffin.
 What are the standards to place on life and what gauges need to be applied to evaluate death?

-Being alive is the only reality that the living knows so the thought of ceasing to be alive is an unknown reality.
-Death has no comparison to being asleep because in sleep we usually dream, even if we do not remember that we have dreamed in our sleep.
-The living covets death but is fearful of the unknown and the dead walks in an animated body and will not die.
+Being alive is the only reality that the living knows.
+The thought of ceasing to be alive is an unknown reality.
+Death is not like being asleep.
+In sleep, we usually dream.
+We may not remember what we have dreamed in our sleep.
+The living covets death but is fearful of the unknown.
+The dead walk in an animated body and will not die.

 Ten tongues sing the same song, and one fell from the bottom of the non-stepped stepladder.
 And who should fear death when death is the natural state of the living?
 Is there anyone who is alive?
 What do we have to compare that which we call life against?
 The orbit is not an orbit until it makes an orbit and who is to say what an orbit is.